timbru/draft-sidrops-publication-server-bcp/draft-timbru-sidrops-publication-server-bcp-00.md

 The repository can remove old directories when no RP fetching at a reasonable rate is reading that data.
 It's hard to determine this in practice.
-Empirical data suggests that Rsync Repositories MAY assume that it is safe to do so after one hour.
+Empirical data suggests that Rsync Repositories MAY assume that it is safe to do so after one hour or two hours.
 We recommend repository operators monitor for "file has vanished" lines in the rsync log file to detect how many clients are affected by these deletions.

 ## Deterministic Timestamps

-By default, rsyncd uses the modification time and file size to determine if a file has changed.
-Therefore, the modification time SHOULD NOT change for files that did not change in content.
+By default, rsyncd uses the modification time and file size to determine if a file should be added to the transfer-list.
+Therefore, over the course of a file's lifetime, the modification time SHOULD NOT be change, unless the file's content changed.

 We RECOMMEND the following deterministic heuristics for objects' timestamps when written to disk.
 These heuristics assume that a CA is compliant with [@!RFC9286] and uses "one-time-use" EE certificates:

-  - For CRLs, use the value of "this update".
+  - For CRLs, use the value of thisUpdate.
-  - For manifests, use the value of "this update".
-Note that "signing time" could, in theory, be a more accurate value for this, but since this attribute is optional, it cannot be assumed to be present.
-A preference for "signing time" with a fallback to "not before" can result in inconsistencies between a manifest and its corresponding CRL.
-  - For RPKI Signed Objects, use "not before" from the embedded EE Certificate.
+  - For RPKI Signed Objects, use the CMS signing-time (see ([@!I-D.spaghetti-sidrops-cms-signing-time]))
-  - For CA and BGPSec Router Certificates, use "not before"
+  - For CA and BGPSec Router Certificates, use notBbefore
   - For directories, use any constant value.

 ## Load Balancing and Testing